Skip to content

 Aboriginal and Torres Strait Islander Australians admissions to aged care

-The butterfly chart shows the proportion of admissions to aged care services grouped by admission type, care type, Indigenous status and age group.
-Admissions for Indigenous Australians more commonly occurred at younger ages than for non-Indigenous Australians, for example, 16% of admissions to permanent residential care by Indigenous Australians were those aged under 65, compared with 0.7% of non-Indigenous Australians.
+The butterfly graph shows the proportion of admissions to aged care services grouped by care type, Indigenous status and age group.
+Admissions for First Nations people more commonly occurred at younger ages than for non-Indigenous Australians, for example, 11% of admissions to permanent residential care by Indigenous Australians were those aged under 65, compared with 0.3% of non-Indigenous Australians.

 Admissions for people from culturally and linguistically diverse backgrounds

-The two bar graphs show the proportion of admissions to aged care services grouped by admission type, care type, country of birth and preferred language.
-For home care admissions, 29% of total admissions were for people who were born in a non-English-speaking country, while almost 16% were for people who preferred to speak a language other than English.
+The two bar graphs show the proportion of admissions to aged care services grouped by care type, country of birth and preferred language.
+For home care admissions, 29% of total admissions were for people who were born in a non-English-speaking country, while 18% were for people who preferred to speak a language other than English.

 States and territories

-The column graph shows the number of admissions per 1,000 people in the target population grouped by admission type, care type and state and territory.
-Queensland and Victoria had the highest number of admissions to permanent residential aged care per 1,000 target population (approximately 23 per 1,000 people), while South Australia had the highest number of admissions to home care services per 1,000 target population (approximately 37 per 1,000 people).
+The column graph shows the number of admissions per 1,000 people aged 65 and over grouped by care type and state and territory.
+South Australia and Victoria had the highest number of admissions to permanent residential care per 1,000 target population (approximately 18 per 1,000 people), while Queensland had the highest proportion of admissions to home care services (approximately 33 per 1,000 people).

 Remoteness

-In general, the proportion of admissions to aged care services for the population varies within remoteness regions and depends on the types of aged care services available.
+In general, the proportion of the older population (aged 65 and over) admitted to aged care services varies across remoteness regions and depends on the types of aged care services available.
 The location of services may mean that people living in remote areas need to move to less remote areas to access higher-level aged care services.
+Remoteness in this section is based the location of the service (facility) from which care is delivered, so people using home care can live some distance away from the physical location of the service.

-• Admissions by target population to permanent residential aged care were highest in more densely populated areas (MM 1–4) and lower for small rural towns, remote and very remote areas (MM 5–7).
+• Admissions to permanent residential aged care per 1,000 population aged 65 and over were highest in more densely populated areas (MM 1–4) and lower for small rural towns, remote and very remote areas (MM 5–7).

-• Admissions to transition care per 1,000 target population was highest in regional centres and large rural towns (MM 2–3).
-Transition care was not available in small rural towns and remote areas (MM 5–7).
+• Per capita admissions to transition care were highest in regional centres and large rural towns (MM 2–3).
+There were no transition care services in small rural towns (MM 5) and very remote areas (MM 7).

-The line graph shows the number of admissions per 1,000 people in the target population grouped by admission type, care type, remoteness and age group (ages 70–74 to 85+).
-Across the aged care services, the number of admissions per 1,000 target population tended to be highest in regional centres, large and medium rural towns (MM 2–4).
+The column graph shows the number of admissions per 1,000 people aged 65 and over grouped by care type and remoteness.
+Across residential care services, the number of admissions per 1,000 people was highest in large and medium rural towns (MM 3–4).
+However, the number of admissions per 1,000 people was highest in very remote communities (MM 7) for home care services.

 Back to top of page